apache/fury/docs/protocols/java_object_graph_spec.md

 field of a class, only `NULL FLAG` and ` NOT_NULL VALUE FLAG` will be used.

 ## Class Meta
+Fury support register class by an optional id, the registration can be used to security check, and identify the class.
+If the class is registered, the class will have a users provided or a auto-growing id unsigned int `class_id`.

-Depending on whether meta share mode is enabled, Fury will write class meta differently.
+Depending on whether meta share mode or registration is enabled for current class, Fury will write class meta differently.

 ### Schema consistent